OliveERP/WebMekanics/README.md

          or you can use supervisorctl as well.
 Both will do the trick

-With that the ap will be installed on the ERPNext instance
+With that the app will be installed on the ERPNext instance